FlorianLeChat/GmodStore-Downloader/README.md

 ```
 * Save the file and that's it!

-*This website is in no way affiliated with GmodStore, except that we use their amazing API to provide you this service.*
+*This website is in no way affiliated with GmodStore, except that I use their amazing API to provide you this service.*

 ![image](https://user-images.githubusercontent.com/26360935/190854337-559ea766-dc34-4b49-b9bb-f3f69399f92d.png)